• Skip to primary navigation

 Note: Do not close the System Configuration screen, as you will be coming back to it later.

-5. On the Task Manager screen, go to Startup tab > select the program that you believe is causing problems on your computer and click on Disable.
+4. On the Task Manager screen, go to Startup tab > select the program that you suspect is causing the problem on your device and click on Disable.

 Disable Programs Using Task Manager